splunk/public-o11y-docs/gdi/opentelemetry/components/mongodb-receiver.rst

 The following settings are optional:

-* hosts (default: [localhost:27017]): list of host:port or unix domain socket endpoints.
+* ``hosts``. ``[localhost:27017]``by default.
+List of ``host:port`` or Unix domain socket endpoints.

   * For standalone MongoDB deployments this is the hostname and port of the mongod instance

-* For replica sets specify the hostnames and ports of the mongod instances that are in the replica set configuration.
-If the replica_set field is specified, nodes will be autodiscovered.
+  * For replica sets specify the hostnames and ports of the Mongodb instances that are in the replica set configuration.
+If the ``replica_set`` field is specified, nodes will be autodiscovered.

-* For a sharded MongoDB deployment, please specify a list of the mongos hosts.
+  * For a sharded MongoDB deployment, please specify a list of the ``mongos`` hosts.

-* username: If authentication is required, the user can with clusterMonitor permissions can be provided here.
+* ``username``: If authentication is required, the user can with clusterMonitor permissions can be provided here.

-* password: If authentication is required, the password can be provided here.
+* ``password``: If authentication is required, the password can be provided here.

-* collection_interval: (default = 1m): This receiver collects metrics on an interval.
+* ``collection_interval``. ``1m`` by default.
+This receiver collects metrics on an interval.
 This value must be a string readable by Golang's time.ParseDuration.
 Valid time units are ns, us (or µs), ms, s, m, h.

-* initial_delay (default = 1s): defines how long this receiver waits before starting.
+* ``initial_delay`` (default = 1s): defines how long this receiver waits before starting.

-* replica_set: If the deployment of MongoDB is a replica set then this allows users to specify the replica set name which allows for autodiscovery of other nodes in the replica set.
+* ``replica_set``: If the deployment of MongoDB is a replica set then this allows users to specify the replica set name which allows for autodiscovery of other nodes in the replica set.

-timeout: (default = 1m) The timeout of running commands against mongo.
+* ``timeout``: (default = 1m) The timeout of running commands against mongo.

-tls: (defaults defined here): TLS control.
+* ``tls``: (defaults defined here): TLS control.
 By default insecure settings are rejected and certificate verification is on.

 Settings
 ======================